Leafwing-Studios/leafwing-website/content/post/ecs-second-type-system.md

 +++
-title = "ECS as a Second Type System" description = "If components are like traits..." tags = [
+title = "ECS as a second type system" description = "If components are like traits..." tags = [
     "bevy",